janiko71/photo-walk/README.md

 ## Actions (argument)

-- 'new' : Delete DB and then read.
+- 'reset' : Delete DB and then read.
 All other options update the DB without erasing it.
 - 'read' : Only read the destination folder and the source folders
 - 'copy' : Copy the files in a false destination folder, do not mark files as imported (to test the copy or whatever)
 - 'import' : Imports the files, marks them as imported, updates dest path